http-party/node-http-proxy/README.md

 server.listen(5050);
 ```
 #### Modify a response from a proxied server
-Sometimes when you have recieved a HTML/XML document from the server of origin you would like to modify it before forwarding it on.
+Sometimes when you have received a HTML/XML document from the server of origin you would like to modify it before forwarding it on.

 [Harmon](https://github.com/No9/harmon) allows you to do this in a streaming style so as to keep the pressure on the proxy to a minimum.